Johnson and Friends

-Johnson and Friends is an Australian live action/puppet children’s television program that originally aired on ABC from 3 September 1990 to 10 July 1997.
+Johnson and Friends is an Australian children’s television program that originally aired on ABC from 3 September 1990 to 10 July 1997.
 It was produced by Film Australia and was created by Ron Saunders, John Patterson and Ian Munro.
-In the UK it was shown on TCC, CBBC, and then on UK Living's Tiny Living strand for under-fives.
+In the UK, it was shown on TCC, CBBC, and then on UK Living's Tiny Living strand for under-fives.
 It was later aired in the United States with dubbed American voices as a part of The Fox Cubhouse, an educational children's anthology series on Fox Kids, between 1994 and early 1996.
 The series was last repeated on ABC1, with this run ending on 19 March 2002.
 The fourth series was produced in 1995 for Fox and was not aired in Australia until 1997.

 Plot

 Johnson and his friends are toys that belong to a boy named Michael, unseen except for when he sleeps in his bed.
 They reside in his bedroom, but do not move or show any signs of life until he has left the room or has fallen asleep.
 Each episode involves a story about the toys and it will usually have an educational message to convey to the viewer.
 The series is aimed at children less than five years old, however the show appealed to a family audience and children under 8 years.
 It plays upon their fascination with the notion that toys come to life while they are gone.
 However, the stories often have a deeper message, and sometimes they are very poignant.